10.3 Current Issues: Aging and Overcrowded Prisons

 David Carter and Brandon Hamann

 One major side effect of longer prison sentences is an aging incarcerated population.
-In the past 20 years, the nation’s correctional systems has seen a dramatic increase in the proportion of prisoners over age 55.
+In the past 20 years, the nation’s correctional system has seen a dramatic increase in the proportion of prisoners over age 55.
 As McKillop and Boucher (2018) relate in the graphic below (based on BJS data), there has been a 280% increase in such prisoners (McKillop & Boucher, 2018).

 The Number of Older Prisoners Grew by 280% from 1999 to 2016.